 A few months ago we did a post called top 20 mobile ad networks that became very popular.
 This post describes each network in words which is very useful.
 However, we recently realized that app publishers need a better tool for comparing ad networks to each other.

-We collected the main features of 18 mobile ad networks into the google doc linked here.
+We collected the main features of 18 mobile ad networks into a comprehensive document which you can download directly here.
 There are 5 Spreadsheets: Payout/Revenue, Mediation Support, Reporting API details, ad formats and General information.

 Below are the details of each section.